GuanJms/crime-surveillance/authentication-service/README.md

 - Admin can change the role of user
 - Service can receive login credentails and issue JTW token

+### Token Clain Structure

+Please see `jwt_token_generator.go` for more details.

+The token is structured with Roles (`[]string`) and `jwt.RegisteredClaims`
+    - Roles : a list of roles of user (for now, only one role in the list as roles are mutually exclusive)
+    - RegisteredClaims:
+        - Subject: user ID
+        - ExpiresAt : issue time + 15 mins
+        - Issuer: `auth-service`
+        - IssueAt: issue time

 <!-- Note:
 Client should send loging credentials to authentication service and service should provide JTW token.